Rita O'Hare: Provisional IRA activity

+Sinn Fein activity and later life

+She was the editor of the Irish republican newspaper An Phoblacht ("Republican News") from 1985 to 1990 and became director of publicity for Sinn Féin in 1990.

 Based in Dublin, she was temporarily banned from entering the United States after she traveled to Florida for a meeting (the terms of her special visa require that she first notify authorities before such travel).
 She was ineligible for a regular visa due to the outstanding warrant.